Dess96/Immersive-NASA-API/README.md

 # Immersive-NASA-API
-These website fetches the NASA API to bring the picture of the day.
+This website fetches the NASA API to bring the picture of the day and a description.
 You can also add a custom date.